ebeeraheem/qr-code-frontendmentor/README.md

 ### What I learned

 I have already learned HTML and CSS previously so I used this project to learn about the git and GitHub ecosystem effectively.
-I learned a lot by actually doing things to gain handson experience on programming and not just watch others do them in tutorials.
+I learned a lot by actually doing things to gain hands-on experience on programming and not just watch others do them in tutorials.

 ### Continued development